Mugwash/Mugwash/README.md

 - **Data Engineer (Python)** for Glanbia (July 2022 - November 2022)
 - **Project Delivery and Management** for Central Bank of Ireland (February 2021 - July 2022)
 - **Machine Learning Proof of Concept (Python)** (Internal, September 2020 - February 2021)

-## 🎓 Education
-I graduated from the University of Huddersfield with a BSc in Computer Science with Games Programming (September 2017 - July 2020).